 While searching for the perfect pair of dress shoes, many find themselves faced with a range of variables.
 From how long a dress shoe must be, to the best traction pattern, lace up shoe choices, the boldness of the brogueing, countless questions arise.
 Few priorities are as important when choosing a comfortable pair of dress shoes, as to how dress shoes should fit in the heel.

 One needs a balance of secure fitment and comfort, yet finding this balance can sometimes prove quite challenging.
 Here we’ll be guiding you through how to choose the best fitting dress shoe relative to the fitment of the heel.
 Choose right, and comfort is guaranteed, while your foot will also never slip around, causing you potential blisters, chafing, and skin irritation.

-Basic Factors to Keep in Mind
+Fundamental Factors to Keep in Mind

-Make sure to keep in mind that you shouldn’t rely on that stretching too much.
-While in some cases you may be able to get shoes that are slightly tight and have them wear into a more comfortable state, don’t get shoes that are highly uncomfortable to wear, expecting them to stretch out enough to become comfortable.
+Make sure you don't rely on them stretching too much.
+While in some cases, you may be able to get shoes that are slightly tight and have them wear into a more relaxed state.
+Don't, however, get shoes that are highly uncomfortable to wear, expecting them to stretch out enough to become comfortable.
 It's more important to get the right size than to try to make a smaller size work.

-The Importance of a Good Lining
+The Importance of a Good Shoe Lining

-Heel and Arch Support
+Heel and Dress Shoes with Arch Support